gofynd/fdk-client-java/documentation/platform/USER.md

 ### getUserGroupById
-Get user group by ID.
+Get an User Group by Id